BatzJunior/testrepo/_pages/0133-restapi-rawdataservice-rawdataobjects.md

 ### Endpoints

-You can can fetch raw data objects by using the following endpoints.
+You can can fetch, create, update and delete raw data objects by using the following endpoints.

 {% assign linkId="rawDataEndpointDeleteFiles" %}
 {% assign method="DELETE" %}